 |Power use||1,450 watts|

-As mentioned at the beginning of this article, this KRUPS is an inexpensive, entry-level machine.
-You can probably find it for under 300 pounds in the UK, but it’s always best to compare prices.
+As mentioned at the beginning of this article, the KRUPS EA8108 is an inexpensive, entry-level machine.
+You can probably find it for less than $800 in the US (or less than 300 pounds in the UK), but it is always best to compare prices.

 KRUPS EA8108 (The Machine in this Review)

-It’s usually difficult to understand the nomenclature that manufacturers use.
+It is usually difficult to understand the names that manufacturers use for espresso machines.
 Small differences between individual model numbers can actually translate into striking differences in price.
-You can get this KRUPS automatic espresso machine in either black (EA8108) or white (EA8105), though that should hardly affect the price.
+You can get this KRUPS automatic espresso machine in either black (EA8108) or white (EA8105), although that should hardly affect the price.

-If you’d like more features such as a display or the ability to save programmed drinks, you’ll need to move up to the next most expensive KRUPS machine, the EA8150.
-That one is also available only in black.
+If you would like more features, such as a display or the ability to save programmed drinks, you will need to move up to the next most expensive KRUPS machine, the EA8150.
+That one is available only in black.

-This model, which costs around $150 more than our review machine, includes the One-Touch feature.
-Basically, that just means that you can make a cappuccino with a single press of a button.
-Generally, that’s a feature that’s found mainly in machines that cost over $500.
+This model, which costs about $150 more than the KRUPS EA8108, includes the “one-touch” feature.
+Basically, this just means that you can make a cappuccino with a single press of a button.
+Generally, that is a feature that is found mainly on machines that cost more than $500.

 The advantage of this model is its external milk carafe.
-It’s easy to clean and you can also store it in the fridge.
-You can also get a silvery one, although it’s also at least $50 more.
+It is easy to clean and you can store it in the fridge.
+You can also get a silvery one, although it costs at least $50 more.